Lars Nootbaar Preview, Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals, including Lars Nootbaar and his .553 slugging percentage over his past 10 games, battle starting pitcher Thomas Hatch and the Pittsburgh Pirates at Busch Stadium, Saturday at 7:15 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar and his .600 slugging percentage over his past 10 games, battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at Busch Stadium, Sunday at 2:15 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Pirates.
+In his last game, he hit a home run while going 1-for-5 against the Pirates.

 Lars Nootbaar Game Info & Props vs. the Pirates